CPatrickReinhardt/SwiftFundamentals15/README.md

 ### About Me
 * School Email: ReinhardtC2870@durhamtech.edu
 * Dream Career: Game or hardware designer
-* Hidden Talent: my ability to quickly troubleshoot and fix technical issues, whether it’s with software or physical tools, like in my work at the Bike Shop.
+* Hidden Talent: my ability to quickly troubleshoot and fix technical issues, whether it’s with software or physical tools, like in my work in the Bike Shop.